ChrisCummins/phd/docs/2018_07_issta/artifact_evaluation/README.md

 *(approximate runtime: 30 minutes)*

-Evaluate the DeepSmith harness by running a set of testcases on your local OpenCL driver.
+Evaluate the DeepSmith harness by running a set of test cases on your local OpenCL driver.
 Use our self-diagnostic script `./diagnose_me.sh` to print a list of the available OpenCL devices on this system.
 For example: